-When Beachy first took the job as director, the parks department was located in what today is the Lincoln Recreational Center in W. A. Tarrow Park.
-The building was on the original A&M Consolidated Negro School campus.
+When Beachy first took the job as director, the College Station Parks Department was located in what today is the Lincoln Recreational Center in W. A. Tarrow Park.
+The building was on the original campus of the A&M Consolidated Negro School.

 “Any time it rained, we’d have to get a tractor to pull vehicles out of that parking lot.”

 A decade later, Beachy’s department moved to its present location in Central Park.
 And, along with relocating offices and personnel, Beachy also moved the somewhat infamous sign he had placed outside his Lincoln Center confines.

 It read, “College Station Parks and Recreation Department World Headquarters.”